haroutboujakjian/Vuesalize/documentation/README.md

 creating/destroying elements on the page.
 This is analagous to the enter/update/exit strategy used in D3 but without all of the pain.
 Additionally, the scales that control the layouts points, bar, axes, etc. are used in computed properties in Vue.
 This allows for automatic updating of the chart purely based on changes in the data without having to define an additional function to handle updates.
+A full explanation of the method used can be found [here](./rationale.md)

 ## Basic Legend